alycaito/portfolio/finalproject.md

 Summary:

 #### Story Structure
-Problem: While the poverty rate in Africa has slowly decreased, the number of extremely poor continues to rise.
+Problem: While the poverty rate in Africa has slowly decreased, the number of extremely poor continues to rise. (show with visualization)

 Potential solution: New policy solutions should be considered: direct transfers of cash to the poor - without any conditions or suggestions on how it should be spent - are potentially a productive and cost-effective way to help people out of poverty.

 Myth 1 - Poor people who are given cash assistance with no conditions will waste it on temptation goods or luxury items.
+- A study in Kenya of an unconditional cash transfer found that household consumption increased across a range of good such as food, medical and educational expenses, and social events but there was no increased expenditure on temptation goods like alcohol or tobacco. (depict in visualization)
+- The study also showed that participating households increased investments (livestock, furniture, metal roofs) by 58% (US$272) Households also increased investments in income-generating activities and revenues from these activities increased by 34%.

-Myth 2 - Cash interventions aren't as impactful as traditional social programs as a poverty reduction strategy
+Myth 2 - Cash interventions aren't as impactful as traditional social programs as a poverty reduction strategy.
-- A Cash benchmarking study (randomized control trial) showed that cash transfers were more effective than and integrated nutrition and WASH (Water, Sanitation, and Hygiene) program.
+- A Cash benchmarking study in Rwanda (randomized control trial) showed that cash transfers were more effective than and integrated nutrition and WASH (Water, Sanitation, and Hygiene) program.
 Neither had a significant impact on nutrition or child growth outcomes, but the cash transfer decreased child mortality by 70% and helped participants pay down debt.
 I will depict the exact results/comparisons in a visualization.

 Call to action: Support direct cash transfers to the poor.
-Donate to the charity GiveDirectly that is providing cash transfers to the world's poorest and is involved in multiple rigorous studies to determine the long-term impact of cash transfers.
+Donate to the charity GiveDirectly that is providing cash transfers to the world's poorest and is involved in multiple rigorous studies to evaluate the long-term impact of cash transfers.

 ## Sketches